avatorl/Deneb-Vega-Templates/README.md

 Do you need help with the templates or with any other Deneb/Vega visualizations?

-Create an issue at https://github.com/avatorl/Deneb-Vega-Help/ to get assistance from the author.
+Create an issue at https://github.com/avatorl/Deneb-Vega-Help/ to get assistance from the author of the templates.

 ## About the Templates